 Working on such a well-used project was a good experience, with well-defined code standards and Unit Test requirements.
 Fingers crossed my PR gets approved!

-Mike has over 15 years experience as a developer in digital agencies, specialising in server side technologies and working on large scale systems across a wide variety of industries.
-Focusing on automation and process within the back end team he manages his aim is to make development, testing and deployment a smooth and enjoyable experience for everyone.
+Our talented Head of Dev, Mike has over 18 years' experience in digital agencies, specialising in server-side technologies and working on large-scale systems across a wide variety of industries.
+Focusing on automation and process, Mike's admirable aim is to make development, testing and deployment a smooth and enjoyable experience for everyone.